 ‘Violence is unacceptable.
 You do not deserve to be treated this way.’

 Be clear that the victim is not to blame

 Avoid suggesting that your client is responsible for the violence or that they can control the violence by changing their behaviour.

 Do not ask questions that might raise the victims’ stress and sense of powerlessness

 - ‘What could you have done to avoid this situation?’

 - ‘Why did he/she hit you?’

-Aspects that should be considered after the disclosure of domestic violence such as support services of the social sector are addressed in module 4.
+Aspects that should be considered after the disclosure of domestic violence, such as support services of the social sector, are addressed in module 4.
 Find more information on risk assessment and safety planning in module 5.
 International standards and legal frameworks in Europe are discussed in more detail in module 6.
-In module 7 you will find more information on inter-organisational cooperation and risk assessment in cases of domestic violence in multi-professional teams.
+Module 7 provides more information on inter-organisational cooperation and risk assessment in cases of domestic violence in multi-professional teams.